ai2-education-fiep-turma-2/23-computacao-em-nuvem-para-aprendizagem-de-maquina/README.md

 ```

 * O conteiner é iniciado de modo asíncrono liberado o terminal
-* A porta 8080 são exportadas para serem acessíveis a partir do host do conteiner, porém essa porta é desviada para a porta 8000
+* A porta 8080 são exportadas para serem acessíveis a partir do host do conteiner, porém essa porta é desviada para a porta 8000 do host

 * Terminando a execução do conteiner
 ```